ace19-dev/2018-Data-Science-Bowl/README.md

 ## Quick Start
-- Firstly, you can make ground truth mask and other script.
-  - python make_ground_truth.py
+- Make the mask file into one file. -> python make_ground_truth.py
+- Augment1 -> python aug/elastic_tran.py for Elastic Transform
-  - python aug/augment.py
+- Augment2 -> python aug/augment.py
-- Second
 - python train.py
-- To eval
-  - python eval.py
+- python eval.py for evaluation

 ## Notice
+- This repo result cause not a good. nevertheless might basic start point.
+- You should look closely at the data for better results.
-- I used the materials from several places then I edited sources.
+- I used the references from several places then I edited sources.
 - The above resources may contain bugs.
 - Thank you for your interest and update will be happened occasionally.